-A multivariate analysis is applied to the selected events and the signal to background discrimination is based on 12 kinematic variables as follows:
+A multivariate analysis is applied to the selected events and the signal to background discrimination is based on 12 kinematic variables as follows.

-for the entire event: (i) total EM energy, i.e. the sum of any reconstructed photon energy, regardless of the photon origin vertex; (ii) the angle φ between the parents of the
+- for the entire event: i) total EM energy, i.e. the sum of any reconstructed photon energy, regardless of the photon origin vertex; ii) the angle φ between the parents of the 1pr-like and 2pr-like vertices in the transverse plane; iii) the projection in the transverse plane of the momentum at the primary vertex; iv) the hadronic momentum, i.e. the sum of the primary track momenta excluding the two parents;

-Fig. 7 Distribution of the ANN output variable.
+Fig. 7: Distribution of the ANN output variable.
 The weighted contribution of each process listed in Table 5 is shown with a different color.
-The vertical black line represents the ANN output for the event
+The vertical black line represents the ANN output for the event.